Skip to main content

 Apprentices must be keen to work in the sector to support teaching and learning in schools.
 They should have attention to detail and be willing to work in a team environment, whilst also being willing to work using their own initiative when required, together with an interest in, and commitment to working with children and/or young people.

-There is no specific requirement for individuals to achieve the level 2 Foundation Apprenticeship before embarking on the level 3 Apprenticeship.
+There is no specific requirement for individuals to achieve the level 2 Foundation Apprenticeship before embarking on the Level 3 Apprenticeship.
 However, employers and learning providers will need to satisfy themselves that individuals embarking directly onto level 3 have the appropriate skills, experience and personal attributes for the level of work and study required.

 Apprenticeship pathway learning programme(s)